nfogh/articles/_posts/2024-03-16-code-coverage.markdown

 <div style="text-align:center; padding:20px; font-size:20pt">There is no direct correlation between <i>code coverage</i> and the amount of code that has been tested.</div>

 This doesn't mean that code coverage is a useless metric.
 Code with a high code coverage tends to be better tested than code with a very low code coverage metric.
+But relying on high code coverage can lull us into a false sense of security.

 # Inconcievable!